MICR5842 Principles of Infection and Immunity

-- Indicative assessments in this unit are as follows: this comprises a multiple-choice examination during the semester (25 per cent), laboratory worksheets (12 per cent) and a two-hour end-of-semester examination (63 per cent).
+- Indicative assessments in this unit are as follows: (1) laboratory and tutorial quizzes; (2) seminars; and (3) two-hour end-of-semester examination.
 Further information is available in the unit outline.

 Supplementary assessment is available for those students who obtain a mark of 45 to 49 inclusive in this unit.